AlbertMarashi/modular-model-spec/src/spec.md

     <Columns>
         <Message role="context">
             ```markdown
             This is a context message, a type of message that the developer can use to provide contextual information to the model.
-Context contents are treated as information rather than instructions, except where specified by the developer.
+Content inside of `context` messages are treated as information rather than instructions, except where specified by the developer.
             ```
         </Message>
         ```ts